 Workplace Safety Orientation: Preventing Discrimination in the Workplace

-Asbestos Awareness provides information on the health hazards associated with asbestos, protective measures, common sources of asbestos exposure, signs and label requirements at asbestos hazard areas, work circumstances that may involve risk of exposure, safety measures to protect against exposure, illnesses symptoms and an overview of the medical program required by Federal law.
-Primary Regs: OSHA 29 CFR 1910.1001, Asbestos
+This course provides awareness level training on the health hazards associated with asbestos, protective measures, common sources of asbestos exposure, signs and label requirements at asbestos hazard areas, work circumstances that may involve risk of exposure, safety measures to protect against exposure, illnesses symptoms and an overview of the medical program required under federal law.
+Primary Regs: OSHA 29 CFR 1910.1001; Asbestos in General Industry

 Environmental Regulations Overview